Dismai-Bench: Benchmarking and designing generative models using disordered materials and interfaces: Results and discussion

 Note that the base CryinGAN model uses only the fractional coordinate discriminator ($\lambda=0$), which we use as the baseline reference model.

-CryinGAN models were trained on the assembled dataset of low interface energy structures with varying $\lambda$ values.
-For each $\lambda$ value, three separate models were trained and the combined results were used for analysis.
+We developed the GAN models with the intention of evaluating the best performing model by comparing between DFT-relaxed training and generated structures.
+The training dataset was curated from structures relaxed with the M3GNet interatomic potential followed by DFT calculations (refer to Methods section).
+Note that the CryinGAN Dismai-Bench metrics shown in Section \ref{sec_benchmark} were calculated using the same procedure as described previously.
+To study the effect of $\lambda$ on CryinGAN model performance, we trained CryinGAN models on the (DFT-relaxed) dataset of interface structures with varying $\lambda$.
 A visualization of the training process is shown in ESI Movie S1, where CryinGAN progressively learns to generate low interface energy structures over training epochs.
-Due to noise in the models, the generated structures often have a small fraction of atoms that are too close to each other; in these cases we manually moved the atoms apart before relaxation.
-As $\lambda$ increases, we found that the number of pairs of atoms generated too close together quickly decreases and then levels off around $\lambda$ = 0.05-0.1 (see ESI Fig. S2).
-This observation is an indicator that including the bond distance discriminator is effective for training the generator to create structures with more reasonable atom-atom distances, in terms of minimal spacing.
-The generated structures were relaxed using M3GNet to evaluate their interface energies for comparison between models.
-We found that M3GNet relaxation alone provided sufficiently accurate interface energies without further DFT relaxation (see Table \ref{table_m3gnet_error} in Methods section).
+Due to noise in the models, the generated structures often have a small fraction of atoms that are too close to each other.
+As $\lambda$ increases, we found that the number of pairs of atoms generated too close together quickly decreases and then levels off around $\lambda$ = 0.05-0.1 (see ESI Fig. S12).
+This observation is an indicator that including the bond distance discriminator is helpful for training the generator to create structures with more reasonable atom-atom distances.
+The generated structures were then relaxed using M3GNet, refer to ESI Fig. S13 for examples of structures before and after relaxation.